Lovelace-Learning-Labs/ads-learn-lms/00-course-info/01-about.md

 - Linked at the top of each lesson in Learn

 ## Challenges

+Read through the syllabus and the above information, then answer the following questions

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->